precice/tutorials/turek-hron-fsi3/README.md

 You may adjust the end time in the `precice-config.xml`, or interupt the execution earlier if you want.

 In the first few timesteps, many coupling iterations are required for convergence.
-Don't loose hope, things get better quickly.
+Don't lose hope, things get better quickly.

 ## Postprocessing